Get The Visibility Your Company Needs

 A shorter process is available for US companies which already have an L-1 Blanket Approval in place - the visa applicant can apply for an L visa directly without obtaining an individual approval notice from USCIS.

 The J-1 for Training Programme for Trainee/Intern is the category for training programmes for trainees or interns.
 To qualify as an intern, the applicant must be currently enrolled in a university level programme, or have graduated within 12 months of the expected start date of the internship.
-To qualify as a trainee, the applicant must have completed a university-level academic programme and have worked in their field of studies for at least one year subsequent to his/her graduation.
+To qualify as a trainee, the applicant must have completed a university-level academic programme and have worked in their field of studies for at least one year subsequent to their graduation.
 Under both of these classifications, the proposed activities in the US must be related to the applicant's field of study.

-Canadian and Mexican nationals are eligible for the Trade NAFTA (TN) Classification.
+Canadian and Mexican nationals are eligible for the Trade USMCA (TN) Classification.
 These are preferable to obtaining H-1Bs for many reasons, such as greatly expedited processing time and a much less administrative preparation.

 The E-3 category exists for Australian national professionals going to work temporarily for a specific US employer in a speciality occupation.
-Qualifying criteria are broadly similar to the H-1B process, but Premium Processing is not available, and the Australian worker can schedule a visa interview directly at a US consular post without obtaining USCIS approval beforehand (unless already present in the United States.
+Qualifying criteria are broadly similar to the H-1B process and the Australian worker can schedule a visa interview directly at a US consular post without obtaining USCIS approval beforehand (unless already present in the United States.
 Note that the website of the US consular post in Australia states that first-time E-3 visa applicants should appear at a US consular post in Australia.